If you click a link in this post and make a purchase, we may earn a small commission, at no additional cost to you. Read our full disclosure here.

 After meeting the minimum spend requirement (which is usually $3,000 in three months), you will have at least 38,000 points in your SPG account.

+Be warned that you will have to plan very far in advance to find award nights at the Dolphin.
 In September I checked for availability for March and there were virtually no award nights left.
 On the plus side, SPG allows you to book 18 months in advance.
-I suggest allowing at least 9 months of lead time if you want to book five award nights at the Dolphin!

 If you aren’t interested in using points for your stay, you can still save substantially at the Dolphin compared to other Deluxe resorts.

 I paid $129.95 for our one night stay at the Dolphin through Orbitz.
-I took advantage of a special $30 off promo code that is still available – get your own unique promo code here!
-I recommend booking all room-only stays at Disney through Orbitz so you can take advantage of these promo codes to save money!
+I took advantage of a special $30 off promo code that is no longer available, unfortunately.
+I recommend booking room-only stays at Disney through Orbitz so you can take advantage of these promo codes to save money!

 Be warned that there are additional costs above the room rate when staying at the Swan or Dolphin.
 Both hotels have a $31.50 PER NIGHT resort fee that you will pay at check-in.